-By comparing the photo to a number of other pictures and newsreel video clips, I was able to determine that the photo was taken in San José, Costa Rica in March 1963.
+By comparing the photo to a number of other pictures and newsreel video clips, I was able to determine that the photo was taken in San José, Costa Rica on 18 March 1963.
 JFK was there to address the "Presidents' Conference," a meeting of Central American leaders, devoted to the goals of the Alliance for Progress, improving economic cooperation, and isolating Fidel Castro's Cuba.

 Final confirmation of the date and location of this parade came from the newsreel "President Kennedy In Costa Rica 1963" at British Pathé.
 It shows Costa Rican President Francisco Orlich Bolmarcich beside Kennedy.

 In the background are members of the Costa Rican Civil Guard, in Jeeps and helmets donated by the United States.
 Just behind JFK's right shoulder can be seen a helmet still bearing the "black panther" insignia of the U.S. Army 66th Infantry Division, which was adopted by the Civil Guard and then used for many years by the Reserva Fuerza Pública.